rapidfort/runtime/README.md

 <h1> RapidFort Runtime Release </h1>

-Here you can download our RapidFort Runtime installation script and use this to install our Runtime tooling
+Here you can download our RapidFort Runtime installation script and use this to install our Runtime tooling into your Kubernetes environment.

 ## Downloads